wallacebrf/netgear_switch_snmp_logging/README.md

 4.)
 Configuration of synology web server "http" user permissions

 5.)
-Configuration of fortigate's SNMP settings
+Configuration of netgear switch SNMP settings

 6.)
 Configuration of required settings in the PHP page

 7.)
 Test running the ".sh" file for the first time

 8.)
-Configuration of crontab 9.)
+Configuration of crontab

+9.)
 Grafana Dashboards

 10.)
 Optional Performance Improvement